bbhunter/10degres_hugo/content/about.md

 Since, security is my daily.
 I perform security audits and I am an active member of the community, I created many tools to automate the basics of recon.

+In order to promote the Bug Bounty industry, I also help companies in this adventure.
+Whether for a first step or to improve the relationship with hackers, I can intervene on any part of a program.

 If you want to get in touch, feel free to contact me through any social network listed below or by e-mail: g[at]10degres[dot]net